enprava/MDMPyClient/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenido a la documentación de IECA2SDMX!
+Bienvenido a la documentación de MDMPyClient!
 ==========================================================

 .. toctree::